 His real point, though, is that there ought to be some way, in the martial arts community, to have some sort of quality control.

-This idea pops up from time to time in the martial arts community, usually in the wake of frustration of fake grandmasters, fraudulent lineages, or in the wake of a martial arts teacher engaging in criminal conduct (like Sensei Scumbag) - or all of the above.
+This idea pops up from time to time in the martial arts community, usually in the wake of frustration of fake grandmasters, fraudulent lineages, or after yet another news story of a martial arts teacher engaging in criminal conduct (like Sensei Scumbag) - or all of the above.

 As you know if you read this blog at all, I am VERY sympathetic to that frustration.